 Men comprise 87 percent of stalkers and 78 percent of stalking victims are women.
-While all stalkers are mentally unstable and unpredictable, each is unique and may come from any socio-economic or cultural background.
+While all stalkers are mentally unstable and unpredictable, each is unique and may come from any socioeconomic or cultural background.
 There is no one sure way (legally) women can prevent a stalker from escalating to violence or stopping him outright.
 Even a prison term may stop him only briefly while increasing his anger.
 But at least the women have time to relocate without a trace.Marjorie Wolfe remembers how Jeffrey Calvert was kind and gentle when they began dating in 1992, but quickly became controlling and emotionally abusive.
 Three years later, while Calvert was jailed in Bellingham WA for stalking her, Wolfe changed her name and moved out of state.
-In March 2008, she learned that Calvert shot and killed another ex-girlfriend, Christin Stock, and then himself – and realizes it could have been her.
+In March 2008, she learned that Calvert shot and killed another ex-girlfriend, Christin Stock, and then himself – and realized it could have been her.

 Stalkers may be men or women, hetero- or homosexual, a stranger, Internet chat mate, faint acquaintance, classmate, coworker, neighbor, friend, or most commonly, a former intimate partner.

 A stalker may pursue anyone imaginable, such as his employer, minor or major celebrities, or even his psychotherapist.
-Even a physician may be a stalker: a physician in Wichita KS was convicted of stalking 17 of his women patients.
-While every situation is different, (and to replace clunky clinical terms) I've created new terms: “Romantic Fantasy” and “Ex-Partner” (and added "Grudge" and "Sporting" stalkers.)
+Even a physician may be a stalker: a physician in Wichita KS was convicted of stalking 17 of his female patients.
+While every situation is different, (and to replace clunky clinical terms) I've created new terms: “Romantic Fantasy” and “Ex-Partner” (and added “Grudge” and “Sporting” stalkers.)